Amazon workers in New York City win partial revival of COVID-19 safety lawsuit | Business

 OSHA may have expertise in worker safety, but the legal issues posed in Amazon's case "are within the conventional experience of judges," Circuit Judge William Nardini wrote for the court.
 The 2nd Circuit, however, upheld the dismissal of other claims, including that Amazon created a "public nuisance" by failing to stop the spread of COVID-19 and did not properly provide payments for sick leave.

 The case involves workers at an Amazon warehouse in Staten Island that employs about 5,000 people and had become the company's first unionized facility earlier this year.
 The union campaign was spurred by concerns over worker safety amid the pandemic.
-The results of Amazon's fourth union election this year, at a warehouse near Albany, New York, are expected as early as Tuesday.
+On Tuesday, workers at an Amazon warehouse near Albany, New York, voted nearly two to one to reject a union campaign in the company's fourth union election this year.

 Amazon and lawyers for the workers who sued did not immediately respond to requests for comment.
 Amazon has denied wrongdoing and said it took various steps to protect warehouse workers.
 The lawsuit, which was filed in Brooklyn federal court, said Amazon had made the Staten Island warehouse a “place of danger” by forcing employees to work at "dizzying speeds."
 That prevented them from socially distancing, washing their hands and sanitizing their work spaces, the workers said.